compulim/respondable-event/README.md

 ### New `checkResponse` function

-The `checkResponse()` function guarantees the `callback` function must be called exactly once.
-This helps reduce code complexity.
+To reduce code complexity, the `checkResponse()` function guarantees the `callback` function will be called exactly once.
 The API design is similar to the [`HTMLFormElement.checkValidity()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/checkValidity) function:

 - If `respondWith()` was called, `checkResponse()` will return `true`.
 - If `respondWith()` was never called, `checkResponse()` will call the `callback` function with `undefined`, and return `false`.